Bookplate by Philippe Dupasquier, click for a printable version Bookplate by Tony de Saulles

 MHL ONE YEAR ON

 In 2002, Anne Fine celebrated World Book Day by launching My Home Library, a unique project to encourage children across the UK to make their own library and get reading.
-A year later, on World Book Day, Thursday 6th March 2003, the project had already gathered over a hundred bookplates in black & white and in colour on the My Home Library web site, where hits were (and still are) numbered in hundreds and thousands from all over the world.
+A year later, on World Book Day, Thursday 6th March 2003, the project had already gathered over a hundred bookplates in black & white and in colour on the Home Library bookplates project web site, where hits were (and still are) numbered in hundreds and thousands from all over the world.

 So in 2003, Anne was able to announce that "We had a brilliant idea to celebrate World Book Day (and our own first anniversary!).